natalialanzoni/ssl_image_feature_extractor/README.md

 This repository contains code for training and evaluating self-supervised learning models using MoCo v2 (Momentum Contrast) framework.

+Different ResNet and ConvNeXt architetures are supported.

+The best performing model was a ConvNext_base evaluated on classifying 200 bird species, 200 ImageNet Classes, and 200 geographical locations.

 ## Project Structure

 ```